Code-Institute-Submissions/JoseParra28-quiz-game-final-project_DecResub/README.md

 - Cloud image was taken from Youtuber "Online Tutorials": https://www.youtube.com/watch?v=FWW38GuIo7M

 # Media
-- All images were created by myself usin Blender
+- All images were created by myself using Blender

 # Favicon
 - Favicon was created by mymyself using Blender